Isn’t it easy to just live in a fantasy world? To think you’re somehow immune to the deceptive and manipulative world of the internet.

 Does VPN for Mac work with my iPad or iPhone?

-Technically, no since Mac and iOS are both two different platforms of the same operating system, therefore a Mac VPN should not work with your iPhone or iPad.
-However, most VPN providers offer multiplatform clients therefore, you can run the VPN app on your iPhone or iPad.
+Since Mac and iOS are both two different platforms of the same operating system, therefore a Mac OS VPN should not work with your iPhone or iPad.
+However, most VPN providers offer multiplatform clients therefore, you can run the best VPN app for mac on your iPhone or iPad.

 Since you might want to run VPN on a multitude of devices at the same time, you might also prefer simultaneous connections.
 Fortunately, the VPN providers discussed prior offer this feature; therefore, you can secure all of your devices simultaneously hassle free.